nlfiedler/magick-rust/README.md

 # magick-rust

 A "safe" Rust interface to the [ImageMagick](http://www.imagemagick.org/) system, in particular, the MagickWand library.
-The *safe* is in scarequotes because honestly nearly everything is little more than calls into a C library with `unsafe` wrapped around it.
+The word *safe* is in scarequotes because, honestly, nearly everything is little more than a call into a C function with `unsafe` wrapped around it.

 ## TODO